 On July 3, 2017, we closed the Transactions to combine GE O&G and Baker Hughes, creating a fullstream oilfield technology provider that has a unique mix of integrated oilfield products, services and digital solutions.
-The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to the Company.
-As of December 31, 2018, GE holds an approximate 50.4% interest in us and BHGE holds an approximate 49.6% interest.
-GE's interest is held through a voting interest of Class B Common Stock in BHGE and its economic interest through a corresponding number of our common units.
+The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to a newly formed partnership, BHGE LLC.
+As of December 31, 2018, GE holds an approximate 50.4% controlling interest in this partnership and the Company holds an approximate 49.6% economic interest.
 The results of operations for the Company include the results of Baker Hughes from July 3, 2017, the date of acquisition, through December 31, 2018.
 The majority of the Baker Hughes business operations are included in the Oilfield Services segment.
 The Transactions were treated as a "reverse acquisition" for accounting purposes and, as such, the historical financial statements of the accounting acquirer, GE O&G, are the historical financial statements of the Company.
 The current year results may not be comparable to prior years as the prior years include the results of Baker Hughes only from July 3, 2017.
 We operate through our four business segments: Oilfield Services (OFS), Oilfield Equipment (OFE), Turbomachinery & Processing Solutions (TPS), and Digital Solutions (DS).
-As of December 31, 2018, BHGE LLC employs approximately 66,000 employees and operates in more than 120 countries.
+As of December 31, 2018, BHGE employs approximately 66,000 employees and operates in more than 120 countries.

 In June 2018, GE announced their intention to pursue an orderly separation from BHGE over time.
 To that end, during the fourth quarter of 2018, certain equity transactions were completed and GE's ownership of BHGE was reduced from approximately 62.5% to approximately 50.4%.
 At the same time, we completed the Master Agreement Framework designed to further solidify the commercial and technological collaboration between us and GE and to position us for the future.
 The Master Agreement Framework focuses on areas where we work most closely with GE on developing leading technology and executing for customers.
 First, we defined the parameters for long-term collaboration and partnership with GE on critical rotating equipment technology.
 Second, for our Digital software and technology business we will maintain the status quo as the exclusive supplier of GE Digital oil-and-gas applications.
 Finally, we reached agreements on a number of other areas including our Controls business, pension, taxes, and intercompany services.
-For further details on the Master Agreement Framework see "Note 16.
+For further details on the Master Agreement Framework see "Note 18.
 Related Party Disclosures" of the Notes to Consolidated and Combined Financial Statements in Item 8 herein.